StillTree/SaturnOS/README.md

 This is a repository (monorepo?) for storing all necessary components for runnning my own hobby operating system.

+> Compiled and tested using GCC, other compilers not tried.

 ## Structure

 ```